Back

 • Make informed decisions regarding marketing and communication

-• Outline a thorough financial strategy
+• Outline a comprehensive financial strategy

 It will also help you to better manage your team: